gabry3glia/micro-editor-setup/README.md

 Micro (https://micro-editor.github.io/) is a terminal-based text editor.\
 The listed plugins that show the "G3Dev" flag after the version number were made by me.\
 The listed plugins that show the "modified" flag after the version number are modified versions of existing plugins.
+The other plugins were built-in and/or left as they were.